RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-add-to-cart-page.md

     ![](./images/create-computation2.png " ")

-## Task 2: Add Process to Add Products to the Shopping Cart
+## Task 2: Create a Process to Add Products to the Shopping Cart
-In this Task, you will call the *manage\_orders.add_product* procedure that add the product temporarily in the APEX collection.
+In this Task, you call the *manage\_orders.add_product* procedure that will add a product temporarily in the APEX collection.

 1. In the Rendering tree (left pane), navigate to **Processing** tab.